It’s never too early to get ready for Christmas. A surefire way to get into the holiday spirit is to set up an Advent calendar.

 1. IKEA advent gift bags and wall decoration

 A fun use of the IKEA VINTERFINT wall decoration.
-Make your own gift bags like how DIY Mommy did or get the IKEA VINTERFINT gift bags.
-Stick the supplied numbers on the bag, fill them up with chocolates and candy.
+Make your own gift bags like how DIY Mommy did, or get the IKEA VINTERFINT gift bags.
+Stick the supplied numbers on the bag, and fill them up with chocolates and candy.
 Finally, place them on the wall decoration.
 So easy.

 2. DIY castle Advent Calendar

-Here’s an idea for a reusable calendar from IKEA made from the KOMPLEMENT multi hanger.
-Rolls of corrugated cardboard tubes slot into the multi-hanger and keep the surprises in tact until they are opened.
-The multi-hanger has only 18 rings so the remaining surprises are hid in paper cone trees.
+Here’s an idea for a reusable calendar from IKEA made from the KOMPLEMENT multi-hanger.
+Rolls of corrugated cardboard tubes slot into the multi-hanger and keep the surprises intact until they are opened.
+The multi-hanger has only 18 rings, so the remaining surprises are hidden in paper cone trees.
 When the holiday season is over, use the multi-hanger in your wardrobe.

 3. Wreath Advent Calendar